 How to Apply for Long-Term Care Medicaid

 For those applicants who are already at or below the income and asset levels, it is very typical that the nursing home does the application for you/the resident.
-Typically, the business office and/or social worker can do this when the resident's income and assets are below the applicable limit.
-If you are at home and looking to apply for Medicaid, then you would call your local Area Agency on Aging to get placed on the waitlist.
+Typically, the business office and/or social worker can do this when the resident's income and assets are already below the applicable limit.
+If you/the elder is at home and looking to apply for Medicaid, then you would call your local Aging Resource Center to get placed on the long-term care wait list.
 There is no waitlist for nursing home Medicaid but there is a very long waitlist for assisted living and in-home Medicaid assistance.